 Sometimes, this process can result in extreme pain in the pelvic region which also spreads to the back and legs.
 And that’s what The Tyrant has been experiencing — despite being extremely fit and muscular and being within a normal pregnancy weight gain range.

 SPD then dominoes into another common pregnancy problem: difficulty sleeping (or sleeping well).

-How do you treat SPD?
+How do you treat symphysis pubis dysfunction (SPD)?

 Since prevention isn’t an option and taking pain medication isn’t advisable during pregnancy, there aren’t too many treatment methods available for SPD.
 Nope, KT tape doesn’t relieve SPD pain – we’ve tried.
 Acupuncture and pelvic support belts are the primary recommended methods of SPD pain management.

 The Tyrant tried a pelvic support belt and found it bulky and uncomfortable.
 Rather than acupuncture, we’ve been doing two-a-day 45-60 minute massage sessions, which has meant:

 - my hand/grip strength has improved considerably, and